-1 The upc\elemsizeof operator shall apply only to shared-qualified expressions or shared-qualified types.
+1 The upc\elemsizeof operator shall apply only to a shared type or an expression with shared type.
 All constraints on the sizeof operator [ISO/IEC00 Sec.
 6.5.3.4] also apply to this operator.

-- 2 The upc\elemsizeof operator returns the size, in bytes, of the highest-level (leftmost) type that is not an array.
-For non-array objects, upc\elemsizeof returns the same value as sizeof.
-The result of upc\elemsizeof is an integer constant. - 3 The type of the result is size\t. - 4 If the the operand is an expression, that expression is not evaluated.
+- 2 The upc\elemsizeof operator returns the size, in bytes, of the ultimate element type of its operand.
+For a non-array operand, upc\elemsizeof returns the same value as sizeof.
+The result of upc\elemsizeof is an integer constant. - 3 The type of the result is size\t.